How to build your inventory¶

 --- ntp_server: acme.example.org database_server: storage.example.org

-As an advanced use case, you can create directories named after your groups or hosts, and Ansible will read all the files in these directories in lexicographical order.
+You can also create directories named after your groups or hosts.
+Ansible will read all the files in these directories in lexicographical order.
 An example with the ‘raleigh’ group:

-All hosts that are in the ‘raleigh’ group will have the variables defined in these files available to them.
-This can be very useful to keep your variables organized when a single file starts to be too big, or when you want to use Ansible Vault on a part of a group’s variables.
+All hosts in the ‘raleigh’ group will have the variables defined in these files available to them.
+This can be very useful to keep your variables organized when a single file gets too big, or when you want to use Ansible Vault on some group variables.

-ansible-playbook command looks for playbooks in the current working directory by default.
+ansible-playbook command looks for these directories in the current working directory by default.
 Other Ansible commands (for example,

 By default variables are merged/flattened to the specific host before a play is run.
 This keeps Ansible focused on the Host and Task, so groups don’t really survive outside of inventory and host matching.
 By default, Ansible overwrites variables including the ones defined for a group and/or host (see DEFAULT_HASH_BEHAVIOUR).
 The order/precedence is (from lowest to highest):

-When groups of the same parent/child level are merged, it is done alphabetically, and the last group loaded overwrites the previous groups.
+By default Ansible merges groups at the same parent/child level in ASCII order, and the last group loaded overwrites the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

 ansible_group_priority to change the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to